genesiscommunitysuccess/docs/docs/02_database/00_landing-page.md

 Once you know the basics, you can explore the details of how you can interact with the database.

-- [Database Interface](/database/database-interface/entity-db/) - You can have a look at database interface for the standard methods of interacting with the database.
+- [Database Interface](/database/database-interface/entity-db/) - You can have a look at the database interface for the standard methods of interacting with the database.

 - [Helper Classes](/database/helper-classes/) - You can look at helper classes for details of classes such as Subscription, Write Result and Modify Details.